-Currently, the “no” moments of renewables are made up for with the so-called “peak power stations” fueled by gas (also known as Peaker Gas).
+Currently, the "no" moments of renewables are overcome with the so-called "peak power plants" fueled by gas (also known as Peaker Gas).
 Someone says they will be powered power plants hydrogen to replace them.
 However, the power conversion in that case results in energy losses of about 70%, far superior to energy storage technologies, with high costs.
 As a result, hydrogen may never see a boom.

 “We have to take responsibility for the choice.
-Zero impact requires a large increase in grid-scale energy storage to incorporate renewable resources (which are more intermittent) into our energy mix. " This is what he claims Adam Briggs, chief commercial officer of Ambri, a company among the members of the LDES Council.
+Zero impact requires a large increase in grid-scale energy storage to incorporate renewable resources (which are more intermittent) into our energy mix. " Adam Briggs, chief commercial officer of Ambri, a company among the members of the LDES Council.

 Do we need funds (also public?)

 This is the part of the report that I like least: “LDES technologies would benefit from government support to get to market as quickly as the energy transition requires.
 Short-term financing for these energy storage technologies is a long-term investment that will pay off in the form of low-cost power and environmental benefits. "

 Why do I like less this part that "knocks on public money"?
 I'll tell you right away.
 Among the 25 founding members of the LDES Council (which is responsible for providing help and advice to governments and bodies for decarbonization) there are 16 technology companies, but also giants such as British Petroleum and Siemens Energy.
 I appreciate the estimates and share the intentions, but this must be a way to ensure a "comfortable transition" to the planet, not to companies that used hydrocarbons and have delayed their abandonment as much as possible.